maplight/votersedge-voting-info/voting-info/states/ca/all-elections/en/ways-to-vote/vote-early-in-person.md

 ---

 You may vote in person either at your [County Elections Office](#section-election-office-contact) or at another early voting location before Election Day.
+Some early voting locations are also open through Election Day.